 Those cardboard stock-boxes at the A & P

-Didn’t load themselves onto a dolly, twist-rip themselves open,
+Didn’t load themselves onto a dolly, twist-rip open,

-For three overnight weeks I hauled pallet-loads on a factory mule-team.
+For overnight weeks I hauled pallet-loads on a factory mule-team.

-One way the first stretch, the other the footprint return.
+One angle on the first stretch, the opposite on the return gimp,

 A chlorine-dripping poolside pencil marked my 200th half-mile.

-Slammed the axe, climbed the roof-ladder and trod the angled shingles,
+Slammed the axe, climbed the roof-ladder and trod the pitched shingles.

 The elliptical—Emperor of the Gym—put up high resistance